Logos and the essential visual brand assets should be consistent throughout all print and digital mediums.

 Following a few simple guidelines will help you maintain your brand consistency:

-If you’re a start up or smaller organization with a limited set of brand assets, consider using these elements for your brand’s style guide:
+If you’re a startup or smaller organization with a limited set of brand assets, consider using these elements for your brand’s style guide: a description of the brand experience, writing tone and style, color codes (Pantone, RGB, HEX, etc.), acceptable fonts types, logo specifications and examples of proper and improper use, and printing guidelines.

 2. Assign someone in your organization to enforce the style rules and guidelines.
 If no one is responsible for it in your company, then it won’t be followed.